Loading

 Grand Rapids Braces Dentist

-In this post, we’ll teach you how to brush and floss your teeth while you have traditional metal braces.
 We’ll also share what foods you should avoid and how you can take care of minor orthodontic issues at home.

 Brush Your Teeth After Every Meal

-1. Brush the outside of each tooth.
+1. Brush the outside of each tooth equally.

 3. Brush the inside surface of each tooth.